 I am play and joy, a child, a woman, a man.

-The way the wind among the leaves blows each leaf its own whispering way;
+like the wind among the leaves blows each leaf its own whispering way,

 the river under the *Daghda.